-Properties Without Attributed Reserves and Expiries
+Total Land Holdings, Properties Without Attributed Reserves and Expiries

-As at December 31, 2022, Paramount's land base, not including lands held by Cavalier Energy, encompassed 2.775 million gross (1.775 million net) acres in Western Canada.
-1.983 million gross (1.130 million net) acres of this land had no attributed reserves as at December 31, 2022.
+As at December 31, 2023, Paramount's land base encompassed 4.38 million gross (3.22 million net) acres in Western Canada, including 1.35 million gross (1.31 million net) acres held by Cavalier Energy.
+3.59 million gross (2.62 million net) acres of this land, including 1.34 million gross (1.30 million net) acres held by Cavalier Energy, had no attributed reserves as at December 31, 2023.

-As at December 31, 2022, Paramount held 84,000 gross (79,000 net) acres of land due to expire in 2023.
-The actual acreage that will expire in 2023 may be less than this amount to the extent leases are continued through drilling, farm outs or other activities prior to their expiry.
+As at December 31, 2023, Paramount, including Cavalier Energy, held 191,000 gross (139,000 net) acres of land due to expire in 2024.
+The actual acreage that will expire in 2024 may be less than this amount to the extent leases are continued through drilling, farm outs or other activities prior to their expiry.

-In this annual information form, gross acreage is calculated only once per lease or license of petroleum and natural gas rights regardless of whether Paramount holds a working and/or royalty interest and whether or not the lease or license includes multiple prospective formations.
-If Paramount holds interests in different formations under the same surface area pursuant to separate leases or licenses, the acreage set out in each lease or license is counted.
+In this annual information form, gross acreage is calculated only once per lease or license of petroleum and natural gas rights regardless of whether a working and/or royalty interest is held and whether or not the lease or license includes multiple prospective formations.
+If interests in different formations are held under the same surface area pursuant to separate leases or licenses, the acreage set out in each lease or license is counted.